-Your furnace must function smoothly to properly heat your home.
-Here are some signs that your furnace isn’t working as it should:
+Your furnace must function smoothly in order to properly heat your home.
+Here are some signs that your furnace isn’t working as well as it should:

 - Your home is unevenly heated